Contact

 At the "Future Day for Girls and Boys in Lower Saxony", pupils were given exciting insights into the study and training opportunities at our university.

 What does the starry sky tell us?
-What happens behind the scenes of a swimming pool?
+What goes on behind the scenes at a swimming pool?
 And how does our brain work?
-At the "Future Day for Girls and Boys in Lower Saxony", pupils were given exciting insights into the study and training opportunities at our university.
+At the ‘Future Day for Girls and Boys in Lower Saxony’, pupils gained fascinating insights into the study and training opportunities available at our university.

-Around 300 children and young people in grades five to ten swapped the classroom for places on campus and at the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) on Future Day.
-They were able to choose from 38 different programme items and try out in laboratories, Institutes or workshops which tasks and experiments characterise the everyday work of researchers and craftspeople.
-The Future Day was organised by the university's Central Equal Opportunities Office.
+Around 300 children and young people in Years 5 to 10 swapped their classrooms for locations on the campus and at the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) on Future Day.
+They were able to choose from 38 different activities and try their hand at the techniques and experiments that characterise the day-to-day work of researchers and craftspeople in laboratories, Institutes and workshops.
+Future Day was organised by the University’s Gender Equality Office.

-The university currently offers training in 13 academic appointments, including commercial and skilled trades, as well as more than 100 degree programmes.
-It also offers the opportunity to gain initial work experience through voluntary services - such as a voluntary academic year, a voluntary social year or a voluntary ecological year.
+The university currently offers training in 13 professions, including in the commercial and skilled trades sectors, as well as in more than 100 degree programmes.
+It also offers the opportunity to gain initial work experience through voluntary service programmes – such as a Voluntary Academic Year, a Voluntary Social Year or a Voluntary Ecological Year.

 This might also be of interest to you: